POETRY & SPOKEN WORD

 Words are often at the centre of what Rawz creates.

 Finding Hip Hop in his early teens, Rawz began using lyric writing as a means of self-expression to bring emotional clarity.
-His quest to improve his craft soon lead him to spoken word, a medium that has become a foundation of his practice over the years.
+His quest to improve his craft soon led him to spoken word, a medium that has become a foundation of his practice over the years.

 Rawz is available for commissions, live performances and workshops involving poetry and spoken word.